moodlehq/moodle-plugin-release/README.md

    default behaviour of the workflow.
 Please refer to the GitHub Actions documentation for details.

-3. Go to your plugin's Settings > Secrets section and define two environmental variables there that will be used for authentication at moodle.org.
-Use the names `MOODLE_ORG_USERNAME` and `MOODLE_ORG_PASSWORD` and set their values to the username and password (respectively) of your account at <https://moodle.org>.
-This user account must be set as a maintainer of the plugin in the Plugins directory.
+3. Go to your plugin's Settings > Secrets section and use the 'New repository secret' button to define two repository secrets there that will be used for authentication at moodle.org.
+Use the names `MOODLE_ORG_USERNAME` and `MOODLE_ORG_PASSWORD` and set their values to the username and password (respectively) of your account at
+   <https://moodle.org>.
+This user account must be set as a maintainer of the plugin in
+   the Plugins directory.

 4. That's it!
 Now when you tag the repository with a tag that matches the configured condition, the tagged version will be released in the plugins directory.